Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

 -

-Scanning with DPD to check cardiac amyloidosis
+Scanning to check cardiac amyloidosis

 -